Good Neighbor Citizenship® Company Grants

 State Farm Youth Advisory Board Service-Learning Grants

-Every year, the State Farm Youth Advisory Board funds up to $5 million to youth-led service learning projects to solve issues important to State Farm and communities across the United States and Canada.
+Every year, the State Farm Youth Advisory Board funds up to $5 million to youth-led service learning projects to solve issues important to State Farm and communities across the United States.
 Grant requests can range anywhere from $25,000 - $100,000, and are completed online ONLY through the Youth Advisory Board website, found here: statefarmyab.com/apply.

 Education institutions and nonprofits are both eligible to apply.